fredericksalazar/WallpaperDownloader/README.md

 - Social Wallpapering provider now paginates correctly.

 - Thumbails preview re-implemented (much more better performance).

+- Implemented a daemon which checks Internet connectivity and starts the harvesting process when detects it.

 ## Features (V 2.7) ##